-DCJ acknowledges that SHS providers cannot necessarily control who will present or be referred to their service, and that it is a program principle that anyone attending an SHS will receive a level of support where appropriate.
+DCJ acknowledges that service providers cannot necessarily control who will present/refer to their service, and that it is a program principle that anyone attending an SHS will receive a level of support where appropriate.
 This may have an impact on achieving targets specified in the HSA.
-As such, it is important that SHS providers work to achieve the targets articulated in the HSA.
-DCJ encourages providers that are experiencing significant difficulties in meeting these targets, or who identify a significant change of local need, to discuss this with their DCJ contract managers.
+As such, it is important that service providers work to achieve the targets articulated in the HSA.
+DCJ encourages service providers that are experiencing significant difficulties in meeting these targets, or who identify a significant change of local need, to discuss this with their DCJ contract managers.